Use Hubzilla to connect

 3. What's the uptime of the server?
 The higher, the better.
 For that information, the sortable list hubzilla.fediverse.observer comes in quite handy.
 Be aware that running a good public hub is a tough job, so public hubs might have lower uptimes. hub.hubzilla.de is a hub administered by a larger team of several well-known Hubzilla actors, so this might be the most stable public hub at the moment.

 4. Is the software always kept up to date?
-You can always compare the latest release number announced under zotlabs.org/channel/hubzilla-announcements with the version of the hub you're looking at, indicated on its page /siteinfo, i.e. hubzilla.org/siteinfo
+You can always compare the latest release number announced under hubzilla.org/channel/info with the version of the hub you're looking at, indicated on its page /siteinfo, i.e. hubzilla.org/siteinfo

 5. Beside the built-in protocol Zot, do you want to use other protocols?
 The provided protocols by a hub are always listed on its page /siteinfo.